paralect/ship/doc/docs/deployment/overview.md

 We have 2 separate GitHub Actions for each environment:
 - Deploy Web service
-- Deploy API, scheduler and migrator.
+- Deploy API, Scheduler and Migrator.
 Migrator deploys **before** api and scheduler.

 If the Migrator fails, API and Scheduler will be not deployed.
 This approach guarantees us that the API and Scheduler always work with the appropriate database schema.